cyrilletuzi/angular-eslint-injection-context/README.md

 > Why not in Angular ESLint?

-I proposed a [Pull Request](https://github.com/angular-eslint/angular-eslint/pull/2892), but it has been ignored for months now, then rejected without a reason.
+I proposed a [Pull Request](https://github.com/angular-eslint/angular-eslint/pull/2892), but it has been ignored for months, then rejected without a reason.
 So I decided to publish the rule by myself, and to add many more.

 > Is Angular ESLint required?